 The active ingredients in Ortho Tri-Cyclen are ethinyl estradiol (estrogen component) and norgestimatel (progesterone component).

 The inactive ingredients in Ortho Tri-Cyclen are carnauba wax, croscarmellose sodium, hypromelloses, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, titanium dioxide, and water.
 The colored tablets also contain artificial coloring.

 Ortho Tri-Cyclen is packaged in a Veridate tablet dispenser.
 Each dispenser contains 28 tablets.
 The 7 white tablets, for days 1-7, contain 0.035 mg of ethinyl estradiol and 0.180 mg of norgestimate.
 There are 7 light blue tablets, days containing 0.035 mg of ethinyl estradiol and 0.215 mg of norgestimate, 7 blue tablets which contain 0.035 mg of ethinyl estradiol and 0.250 mg of norgestimate.
 The remaining 7 tablets are dark green and do not contain hormones; these are the inactive pills.
-There are two ways to start Ortho Tri-Cyclen, the Day 1 Start and the Sunday Start.
+There are two ways to start taking Ortho Tri-Cyclen: Day 1 start or the Sunday start.

 Possible side effects of Ortho Tri-Cyclen include:

 Gastrointestinal symptoms (such as abdominal cramps and bloating)

 Temporary infertility after discontinuation of treatment

 Breast changes, which may include tenderness, enlargement, secretion